solita-juhakai/cljviz/README.md

 ## Installation

-Download code and see Usage.
+Download code and see Usage/Options below.
 You will need [plantuml](https://plantuml.com) and/or [graphviz](https://graphviz.org) tools.
 Graphviz `dot`-command needs to be in PATH.
 Image viewer is also needed.

 ## Usage

-Input arguments for cljviz are clj-file or source directory and optionally output type (pl | gv).
-Cljviz output (stdout) is plantuml or graphviz (dot-language) description.
+Input options for cljviz are clj-file or source directory and optionally output type (`pl`) | `gv` | `ws`).
+Cljviz output (stdout) can be plantuml or graphviz (dot-language) description.
+Without options static svg diagram will be created in http://localhost:3000 and with ws option there is automatically updating diagram in http://localhost:3000/ui.

 ### Browser output

 Change to download directory and run

-    $ lein run *<clojure project clj-file or src-dir>*
+    $ lein run <clojure project clj-file or src-dir>

 Open http://localhost:3000 with browser.

+### Live browser output

+Change to download directory and run

+    $ lein run <clojure project clj-file or src-dir> ws

+Open http://localhost:3000/ui with browser.
+The diagram should update when vars and namespaces are updated in code.

 ### Plantuml output